Research Projects

 selectively precipitated from the racemic mixture of the guest.
 (Right):

-Structure of the complex permethylated
+Structure of the complex of permethylated

 selectively crystallised from the racemic mixture of the guest.
 Top: